goharbor/harbor/docs/user_guide.md

 The system administrator can set a maximum on the number of artifacts that a project can contain and the amount of storage that it can consume.
 For information about project quotas, see [Configure Project Quotas](LINK).

 Project quota settings take precedence over tag retention rules.
-If you set a tag retention rule to keep the 5 most recent images in a repository, but the 5th image takes the total amount of storage consumed by the project above the project quota for storage, the 5th image will be deleted.
+If you set a quota on a project, this quota cannot be exceeded.
+The quota is applied to a project even if you set a retention rule that would exceed it.
+In other words, you cannot use retention rules to bypass quotas.

 ### Configure Tag Retention Rules